edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 <https://github.com/edgedb/website/tree/main/components/gpt>`_, which contains
 most of the UI for our chatbot.

-If you have trouble with the build or just want to hang out with other EdgeDB users, please join `our awesome community on Discord
+If you have trouble with the build or just want to hang out with other Gel users, please join `our awesome community on Discord
 <https://discord.gg/umUueND6ag>`_!